taekion-org/sawtooth-client-sdk-go/README.md

 [![Documentation](https://godoc.org/github.com/taekion-org/sawtooth-client-sdk-go?status.svg)](http://godoc.org/github.com/taekion-org/sawtooth-client-sdk-go)

 This repo contains the Sawtooth Client SDK for Go (developed by Taekion).
+The Taekion Blockchain supports dynamic consensus via plug-ins.
+Our TFS Lite Client uses a customized consensus algorithm to integrated with the Hedera Consensus Service (HCS).

 What is it for?
 ---------------